No Boundaries (Alexander Rybak album): Legacy of "Europe's Skies"

 "Europe's Skies" became the most successful track of the album after its release and is usually named alongside "Kotik" and "Fairytale" as Rybak's most successful songs.
 Although it never became an official single, Rybak performed "Europe's Skies" during the Junior Eurovision Song Contest 2010 and was scheduled to perform the song during the Eurovision Song Contest 2010 too.

 Rybak shot a video for "Europe's Skies" in Crimea in late 2010.
 This video quickly became an internet hit, becoming Rybak's most watched official video until the release of "Kotik" in 2015.
-As of July 2020, the video holds more than 46 million views and is still Rybak's second-most watched music video.
-Its Russian version has over 15 million views.
+As of May 2025, the video holds more than 61 million views and is still Rybak's second-most watched music video.

 In 2011 he re-sung the song “Europe's Skies” in the Belarusian language as “Небасхіл Еўропы” for the Budzma!
 Tuzin.
 Perazagruzka-2 compilation album.”
 In her review for the magazine “Большой,” music critic Taciana Zamiroŭskaja came to the conclusion that, unlike in Russian, Alexander Rybak sings in Belarusian quite naturally.
 Rybak and Filatovych returned to Crimea in 2012 to recreate the original video filmed in 2010, but with new shots featuring Rybak singing in Belarusian.
-The video has accustomed to almost 3 million views.
+The video has accustomed to over 4 million views.